geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 And if the people who are using it, if it starts to basically get adoption, we'll have the free version.
 We'll expand the free version out to some amount of machines.
 And then if there's demand for more machines, well, we'll have a paid version that we operate at a profit.
-And yeah, I think we can be competitive with all of the big clouds too through basically...
+And yeah, I think we can be competitive with all of the big clouds too through basically..
 Our number one trick is using consumer GPUs.
-Yeah, we're going to use...
+Yeah, we're going to use..
 especially AMD consumer GPUs.
 If you can use AMD consumer GPUs and you manage to make this stable and a good experience for people, there's a massive arbitrage opportunity over H100s.
 So, yeah.